Plows, Plagues and Petroleum: Synopsis

 Ruddiman's central argument is that this most recent interglacial period has deviated from the natural cycle because of human activities, most importantly farming.
-Approximately 10,000 years ago the ice that once covered large portions of the northern hemisphere began to recede and gave rise to a new way of life for early humans.
-In the beginning these early humans had little impact on the environment because they were primarily hunter gatherer societies that moved from location to location allowing previously inhabited locations to be reclaimed by nature.
+Approximately 10,000 years ago the ice that once covered large portions of the Northern Hemisphere began to recede and gave rise to a new way of life for early humans.
+In the beginning, these early humans had little impact on the environment because they were primarily hunter-gatherer societies that moved from location to location allowing previously inhabited locations to be reclaimed by nature.
 However, about 8,000 years ago humans first developed agriculture and a domesticated lifestyle that allowed them to continually inhabit regions and build large civilizations.
 Ruddiman claims that carbon dioxide emission records indicate that levels in the atmosphere began to rise at about this same time.
-This process was intensified as the centuries passed and new technologies such animal husbandry and the plow made their way into more and more cultures.
+This process was intensified as the centuries passed and new technologies such as animal husbandry and the plow made their way into more and more cultures.
 These new technologies allowed for more efficient methods of clearing forests and making room for increasing populations.
-According to previous interglacial periods the concentration of carbon dioxide should have fallen by about 20 parts per million instead of rising by 20 parts per million.
-Ruddiman uses estimates of population, forest cleared per person and carbon emitted per each square kilometer cleared to approximate the total impact and concludes that the magnitude is reasonably close to the extra carbon dioxide accumulated during the period.
+According to previous interglacial periods, the concentration of carbon dioxide should have fallen by about 20 parts per million instead of rising by 20 parts per million.
+Ruddiman uses estimates of population, the forest cleared per person and carbon emitted per square kilometer cleared to approximate the total impact and concludes that the magnitude is reasonably close to the extra carbon dioxide accumulated during the period.

-Ruddiman also attributes the rise of methane gas in the atmosphere to human related activities.
+Ruddiman also attributes the rise of methane gas in the atmosphere to human-related activities.
 The most notable of these activities is the cultivation of rice in artificial wetlands in Asia and increased animal waste due to increasing populations of domesticated animals.
 According to Ruddiman methane concentrations should have peaked about 11,000 years ago slightly above 700 parts per billion and then declined to about 450 parts per billion today.
 Methane levels followed this cycle at first, but about 5000 years ago they began to rebound and currently the concentration is about 275 parts per billion above the previous trends.